notkaramel/notkaramel/README.md

 # Hi, I'm Antoine! 👋
-Je suis le perfect blend of Electrical, Software, and Music Technology.
-A Linux enthusiast who lives on coffee and the command line (_I use Arch btw_).
+The perfect blend of Electrical, Software, and Music Technology.
+Linux enthusiast who lives on coffee and the command line (_✨ I use Arch btw ✨_).

 > **Crème caramel** 🍮 (a.k.a *flan* or *custard*) is a delicate French dessert.

 ## Have a project in mind and want to collab? 🤔
-[Send me an email](mailto:antoine.phan@mail.mcgill.ca) (antoine.phan@mail.mcgill.ca), or connect with me on [LinkedIn](https://www.linkedin.com/in/antoinephan/) (and please let me know you found me from GitHub!).
+[Send me an email](mailto:antoine.phan@mail.mcgill.ca), or connect with me on [LinkedIn](https://www.linkedin.com/in/antoinephan/) (and please let me know you found me from GitHub!).

 ## My evergrowing tech stack 🍔